 Keep it local

 That which grows around you or nearby or could grow in your locality is what’s best for you.
-Obviously, growing as much as you can in your back garden, on your balcony — particularly herbs and so-called weeds (such as dandelions), leafy greens, pumpkin, zucchinis etc — is the best, but not all of us can do that.
+Obviously, growing as much as you can yourself is the best, but not all of us can do that.
+Mind you, it's surprising what people can grow on their balconies, particularly herbs and so-called weeds (such as dandelions) and leafy greens.
 So the aim is to get as much as you can from within a 500km radius.
 It keeps food fresh and food miles — how far your food travels — to a minimum.

 That is, food grown without pesticides, herbicides and artificial fertilisers.
-Some of the benefits of organics include
+Some of the benefits include

 Anecdotal evidence suggests it tastes better than conventionally-grown food.
-It is reasoned organic farming nourishes the soil, which nourishes the plant and, ultimately, our palate.
+It is reasoned organic farming nourishes the soil, which nourishes the plant and, ultimately, us.